 We are told many types of myths.
 We later learn they simply are not true.
-Nutrition myths in Older Adults are no exception.
+Nutrition myths are common.
+Senior Nutrition myths are no exception.

 Reduced mobility, restricted food budgets, and social isolation can each lead to changes in eating habits as we age.
 Taken together, the effects can be profound.
 These changes can greatly affect the nutritional condition of Older Adults.
 We also may fall prey to nutrition myths, when believed, can actually affect our level of health.
 Let’s fight misconceptions and gain health along the way.

 Malnutrition?
 Under nourishment?
 Older Adults and Malnutrition?
 Does this really happen?
 Does it happen frequently?
 Do Older Adults need different nutrients than younger people?
 Let’s dive in to nutrition myths and Older Adults, learn what they are, and dispel them once and for all.